-Another good question, again with a nuanced answer.
 After you stop aspirin, its effects slowly wear off as new platelets replace older, inhibited cells.
 Bleeding tests return to normal after four days, and detailed tests of platelet function are entirely normal by six days.

 If you are having only minor surgery, you may not need to stop aspirin at all.
 If you are free of heart disease and are taking aspirin for primary prevention, it's reasonable to stop aspirin six days before your operation.
 But if you've had a heart attack or have angina, the situation is tricky; your cardiologist would like you to continue aspirin as long as possible, but your surgeon would probably prefer to have you off it for about six days.
 Let them duke it out, but if they can't decide, you might split the difference by stopping your aspirin a few days before surgery.

-Should I take aspirin for prevention?
+Should I take aspirin for heart attack prevention?

 If you have angina or have had a heart attack, you should take 81 mg a day unless you have a compelling reason not to take aspirin.
 If your reason is previous gastrointestinal bleeding, consider taking a proton pump inhibitor or misoprostol to protect your stomach while you take aspirin.
 If you have a true aspirin allergy, consider taking clopidogrel instead.

 If you are one of the many American men at risk, aspirin can help.
 But prevention requires much more than a baby aspirin a day.
 To keep your heart healthy, avoid tobacco in all its forms; keep your cholesterol, blood pressure, and blood sugar low; exercise regularly; eat right; stay lean; and avoid excessive stress.
-And if you do all that, you won't need aspirin at all — unless, of course, you get a headache.